in

 Materials

-When considering which type of contact would be best for your daily use, it is important to consider the lens’s material.
+When considering which type of contact would be best for your daily use, consider the lens’s material.

 There are five types of lenses, and then depending on the lens type, the materials they are made of will vary.